Sardana development guidelines

 Tango attributes/ command interface does not accept certain python

-.
+types e.g. dict.
 For these cases we recommend using DevEncoded

-types (the later one when you need a memorized
+or DevString types (the later one when you need a memorized

 attribute).
 For coding/ decoding of data we recommend using Taurus codec

-utilities: CodecFactory
+utilities: CodecFactory.

 Apart from using Tango as middleware, sardana uses some of Tango features: